NewGuy103/chatinterface-server/README.md

 ## Installation

+This application requires the MariaDB Python connector, which depends on the MariaDB C connector.
+You can find instructions to install it here: [MariaDB Python Connector](https://mariadb.com/docs/server/connect/programming-languages/python/install/).

 `pip install newguy103-chatinterface-server` (Note: Not yet fully ready on PyPI)

 This will install the necessary dependencies, and the app itself as `chatinterface_server`.